ragley/Foosbots_SPR_23/README2.md

 Note that "Take Actions Between" is unchecked and that the `Decision Period > 1` ***NEEDS CHECK***, we found that when allowed to make decisions at every step the agent would get stuck moving its rods only in one direction but when it was slightly throttled it had full range of motion.
 In the main simulation this can be set to whatever, but it's recommended that when running inference on the table it be set to 1.
 <br></br>

+## Training a Brain for Use on the Physical Table
+### Preperation
+To train a brain for use on the physical table first open the ```Final_BallTouchTrainer.unity``` scene (availiable on Teams if you're a future project member, or you can send a request to me on discord at Ragley#1700 and I will send you the file.
+They are too large to put here and git-lfs has trouble with collaborative repos.)

+If developing on VSCode on the main computer, make and save your training changes to the scripts you've modified according to the guidelines above.
+The main ones affecting the agent are the ```SelfPlayAgentJoint.cs``` and ```TableEnvHandler.cs```.
+I would highly recommend testing the changes made in play mode with both agents running in inference to see if your new rewards/etc. are applying properly.
+Don't fall into the trap of making your changes and immediately jumping into training, only to find out your rewards were not applying properly.
+There are unity debug log print statements within ```TableEnvHandler.cs``` that give some general reward breakdowns for each agent.
+These can be used to ensure rewards are being implemented properly.

+<br></br>

+## Training the Network

+In order to train the network, open the project in Unity and then open a command prompt terminal.
+From within the terminal, navigate to the directory containing the Unity project and activate your virtual environment.
+Then run the following command:

+    mlagents-learn config/<config_name>.yaml --run-id=<TITLE_OF_TRAINING_RUN> --env=<BuildFolder>/Foosbots_MultiRod_5.exe --time-scale=1 --num-envs=<num>

+This should prompt you to click play in the Unity editor, do so and the training will commence.
+Replace  with whatever you wish to call that particular session of training.

+`BuildFolder` is the directory of the latest built .exe from unity.

+`time-scale` should always be set to 1.
+It is tempting to increase this to reduce training time, however evidence shows higher time scale will affect the performance of the resulting brain negatively.

+The `--env` parameter can be dropped if testing inside the editor, however the editor noticably reduces performance and is not recommended unless debugging.

+To utilize a build that has multiple instances, the best one I've found for using on the main computer (RTX4090, 7950X) with a build of 128 concurrent tables is with:
+- `num-envs`: Between `6` and `8`.
+8x128 = 1024 concurrent tables

+More information about `mlagents-learn` parameters and their uses can be found [Here.](https://github.com/gzrjzcx/ML-agents/blob/master/docs/Training-ML-Agents.md)

+To edit the hyperparameters of the network, open the chosen (or new) `.yaml` file in `/config/` and make any necessary changes, then save the file.
+When running `mlagents-learn` replace `config_name` with your configuration file.
+The current config files are:
+- `foosball_config_curr.yaml` for single agent training with a curriculum
+- `foosball_config_currSP.yaml` for self play training

+More information about the hyperparameters and their various effects on training can be found [Here.](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Training-Configuration-File.md)

+<br></br>

 ## Accessing and Evaluating Results
 In order to view tensorboard graphs to evaluate training, activate the virtual environment and navigate to the directory containing the Unity project then run the following command: